My Helmet: The Specialized “Mode”

 Fox Titan Jacket:

 This jacket is comfortable, doesn’t restrict motion and will save you from serious blunt-force trauma in a fall or a collision.
-I was wearing this when I caught a bad pothole cycling up a hill and did a headover.
-The spine of the PF was seriously damaged, but I wasn’t.
-I definitely recommend this jacket when starting out learning to ride a Penny-Farthing.
+I definitely recommend this jacket when starting your journey learning to ride a Penny-Farthing.
 I sourced mine HERE